Prison–industrial complex: Immigration-industrial complex

 There are around 400,000 immigrant detainees per year, and 50% are housed in private facilities.
 In 2011, CCA's net worth was $1.4 billion and net income was $162 million.
 In this same year, The GEO Group had a net worth of $1.2 billion and net income of $78 million.
 As of 2012, CCA has over 75,000 inmates within 60 facilities and the GEO Group owns over 114 facilities.
 Over half of the prison industry's yearly revenue comes from immigrant detention centers.
 For some small communities in the Southwestern United States, these facilities serve as an integral part of the economy.
-According to Chris Kirkham, this constitutes part of a growing immigration industrial complex: "Companies dependent upon continued growth in the numbers of undocumented immigrants detained have exerted themselves in the nation's capital and in small, rural communities to create incentives that reinforce that growth."
+According to Chris Kirkham in 2012, this constitutes part of a growing immigration industrial complex: "Companies dependent upon continued growth in the numbers of undocumented immigrants detained have exerted themselves in the nation's capital and in small, rural communities to create incentives that reinforce that growth."
 A study by the ACLU says that many are housed in inhumane conditions as many facilities operated by private companies are exempt from government oversight, and studies are made difficult as such facilities may not be covered by a Freedom of Information Act.

 In 2009, University of Kansas professor Tanya Golash-Boza coined the term, "Immigration Industrial Complex", defining it as "the confluence of public and private sector interests in the criminalization of undocumented migration, immigration law enforcement, and the promotion of 'anti-illegal' rhetoric," in her paper "The Immigration Industrial Complex: Why We Enforce Immigration Policies Destined to Fail".

-In 2009, congressional immigration detention policies requires that ICE maintain 34,000 immigration detention beds daily.
-This immigration bed quota has steadily increased with each passing year, costing ICE around $159 to detain one individual for one day.
+In 2009, congressional immigration detention policies required that ICE maintain 34,000 immigration detention beds daily.
+This immigration bed quota has steadily increased with each passing year, and as of 2017 costing ICE around $159 to detain one individual for one day.

 In 2010, immigration detention policies implemented by ICE benefited the two major private prison corporations CCA and GeoGroup, increasing their share of immigrant detention beds by 13%.
 Compared to data from 2009, the percentage of ICE immigrant detention beds in the United States are owned and operated by private for-profit prison corporations has increased by 49%, with CCA and GeoGroup operating 8 out of 10 of the largest facilities.
 Although the combined revenues of CCA and GEO Group were about $4 billion in 2017 from private prison contracts, their number one customer was ICE.

+In May 2025, the WSJ reported how the second Trump administration had already spent 50% more on immigration removals and detention than in 2024.